artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 A component also has a `state` attribute.
 The key to understanding the difference between `props` and `state` is, `state` is something controlled within that component that can change - `props` do not.

-The above example is a pretty good example of this, when this component is first added to the heirarchy, we send a networking request to get whether you are following something or not.
+The above example is a pretty good example of this, when this component is first added to the hierarchy, we send a networking request to get whether you are following something or not.
 The parent component (`Header`) does not need to update when we know whether you are following or not, but the `InvertedButton` does.
 So, it is `state` for the parent, but a `prop` for the `InvertedButton`.
 This means changing the state for `following` will only cause a re-render in the button.

 So state is something which changes within a component, which _could_ be used as `props` for it's children.
 Examples of this are around handling animation progress, whether you're following something, selection indices and any kind of networking which we do outside of [Relay](#relay).

-If you'd like to read more, there is a much deeper explaination in [uberVU/react-guide][react-guide]
+If you'd like to read more, there is a much deeper explanation in [uberVU/react-guide][react-guide]

 ### Context